tilkinsc/LuaConsole/README.md

 * Move additions to separate global table 'add'
 * Ensure that it builds on linux and all includes are there and used
 * Triple check buffer overflows and mem alignment and memleaks
+* Add `-l string` option to allow dll's to be loaded easier

 # About